nicolai86/jquery-typeset/README.markdown

       // this will display .mydiv after the first second var timings = new Array({ time: 1.0, selector: '.mydiv‘});

-      // connect your timings with your audio tag and two functions to handle re- and undo.
+      // connect your timings with your audio tag
       $("#my_audio_tag").typeset(timings);
     });

   Using the HTML5 audio tag controls you can play your audio file and jQuery typesetter will make sure that all your DOM elements are displayed at the right time.

-  You can roll your own by specifying re- and undo functions:
+  You can roll your own re- and undo functions, to add small effects and the like:

     $(document).ready(function() {
       var timings = new Array({ time: 1.0, selector: '.mydiv', display: 'inline' });